chinamike65/hugo-tuolesi/content/book5/book5en.md

 When Buddha Shakyamuni preached the sutras, if you listened to it from the front rows, the sound would not be loud; if you listened to it from far away, the sound would not be small, and it sounded the same.

-When sentient beings hear it, they will feel that every sentence hits their own afflictions, and every sentence is useful.
+When sentient beings hear it, they will feel that every word is directed at their own afflictions, and every word is useful.

 Especially when people of different races listen to the scriptures together, what they hear from the Buddha is the language they are familiar with, what the Chinese hear is Chinese, and what the Tibetans hear is Tibetan.